 |

-Combat Antisemitism Movement (CAM) Director of European Affairs Shannon Seban joined an delegation of 170 women who traveled from across Europe to Auschwitz-Birkenau on Sunday for a day of remembrance and solidarity.
+Combat Antisemitism Movement (CAM) Director of European Affairs Shannon Seban joined an delegation of 170 women who traveled to Auschwitz-Birkenau on Sunday for a day of remembrance and solidarity.

-The trip to the site of the Nazi death camp — where more than one million people, mostly Jews, perished during the Holocaust — was led by the Langage de Femmes (“Women’s Language”), a French interfaith organization dedicated to fighting racism and antisemitism, in partnership with CAM and the Mémorial de la Shoah.
+The trip to the site of the Nazi death camp — where more than one million people, mostly Jews, perished during the Holocaust — was an initiative of Langage de Femmes (“Women’s Dialogue”), a French interfaith organization dedicated to fighting racism and antisemitism, in partnership with CAM and the Mémorial de la Shoah.

-The diverse group of participants included survivors of the 1994 Rwandan genocide.
+The diverse group of participants from France, Belgium, and Switzerland included survivors of the 1994 Rwandan genocide.
+For most of the women, this marked their first visit to Auschwitz-Birkenau.

 The program included wreath-laying and candle-lighting ceremonies.
 Delegation members recited the “Serment aux Filles de Birkenau” (“Oath to the Daughters of Birkenau”), paying homage to the Jewish women murdered by the Nazis there.